ricardomm7/leaflink/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US007 - Register vehicle check-up
+# US003 - Register a colaborator with a job and fundamental characteristics

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a fleet manager, I wish to register a vehicle's checkup.
+As a Human Resources Manager, I want to register a collaborator with a job and fundamental characteristics.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Each job is characterized by having a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.